 Maundy Thursday Service

-- 6:45 am: Sunrise Service // Columbarium, rain location in the Chapel.
+- 6:30 am: Sunrise Service in the Columbarium

-- 8:45 am: Worship Services in the Sanctuary and MorningSong (Fogartie Hall)
+- 8:45 am: Worship in the Sanctuary (Traditional) and Fogartie Hall (MorningSong).

 Cross of Flowers / / Front Lawn

-The Cross of Flowers is an annual First Pres Easter event.
-Members and guests are invited to place flowers in the rough-hewn cross, which is erected by the Sanctuary Guild on the Lawn of the church, as they come to worship on Easter.
+The Cross of Flowers is an annual First Presbyterian Easter event.
+Members and guests are invited to place flowers on the rough-hewn cross on the lawn of the church, as they come to worship on Easter.
 This cross, full of spring flowers, represents the new life we receive through Christ's resurrection.